Mobilizing Earth Science for Impact: How DevGlobal’s NASA Lifelines Team Supported Crisis Response in Goma

 With deep expertise in community-building and geospatial analysis, DevGlobal’s Lifelines team quickly mobilized its broad network of technical experts, humanitarians, and data providers to respond.

-Working through NASA Lifelines’ Earth Science Review Board — a response mechanism designed to connect Earth science insights to humanitarian needs — the DevGlobal team coordinated across organizations to secure data and crowd-source analytical guidance.
+Working through NASA Lifelines’ Earth Science Review Board, the DevGlobal team coordinated across organizations to secure data.
+The Review Board is a response mechanism designed to connect Earth science insights to humanitarian needs and crowd-source analytical guidance.

 As is often the case in humanitarian geospatial work, data challenges emerged.
-Persistent cloud cover over Goma made traditional satellite imagery difficult to use, requiring alternative approaches like Synthetic Aperture Radar (SAR) to monitor displacement and infrastructure damage.
-While SAR imagery was difficult to access for this specific response, the team leveraged a wide range of open-source datasets — including OpenStreetMap, GRID3, and IOM’s Displacement Tracking Matrix — to provide situational awareness.
+Persistent cloud cover over Goma made traditional satellite imagery difficult to use.
+The team explored alternative approaches like Synthetic Aperture Radar (SAR) to monitor displacement and infrastructure damage.
+While SAR imagery was difficult to access for this specific response, the team leveraged a wide range of open-source datasets.
+These included OpenStreetMap, GRID3, and IOM’s Displacement Tracking Matrix to provide situational awareness.

-Through NASA Lifelines, DevGlobal activated its relationships with organizations like CrisisReady at Yale University, the Danish Refugee Council, and the Peace Research Institute Oslo, bringing in expertise ranging from conflict prediction to AI-driven displacement analytics.
+Through NASA Lifelines, DevGlobal engaged partners such as CrisisReady, the Danish Refugee Council, and the Peace Research Institute Oslo.
+These groups contributed expertise in conflict prediction and AI-driven displacement analytics.
 Tools like Dataminr’s real-time crisis alerting platform, paired with population modeling guidance from Oregon State University, provided critical situational awareness.

 Beyond data sharing, the response effort emphasized connection and collaboration.
-DevGlobal facilitated virtual convenings that allowed humanitarian actors and technical experts to problem-solve together, ensuring Earth observation insights were grounded in the operational realities on the ground.
+DevGlobal facilitated virtual convenings that allowed humanitarian actors and technical experts to problem-solve together.
+These sessions ensured Earth observation insights reflected real operational conditions on the ground.

 On-the-ground leadership & expertise